Subjects and Curriculum | Epsom College

 Students who enjoy literature, discussion and the surprise of a fresh perspective will thrive on this course.
 The ability to express complex ideas with lucidity is highly regarded, and students receive guidance on how to write essays that combine clarity, sensitivity and force.

 Students read widely around the course in order to become more sophisticated, discerning and knowledgeable in their response to literature.
 Reflections on wider reading are kept within a student reading log which acts as a catalyst for further discussion and lines of enquiry.
-By the end of Upper Sixth students will confident readers, fully equipped to pursue a degree course.
+By the end of Upper Sixth, students will be confident readers, fully equipped to pursue a degree course.
 They will be able to write concisely, think independently and marshal large quantities of information, constructing pithy arguments and drawing convincing conclusions.

 Contact the Head of Department